dayseanm04/Hospital-Network-Design-Project/setup/01-Build-Physical-and-Core-Connections.md

 ## ✅ 9.
 Task Completion Checklist

-- ✅ ISP router connected to hospital firewall
+- ✅ ISP router connected to hospital Edge Routers
-- ✅ Firewall connected to the hospital core router
+- ✅ Edge Routers connected to the hospital core firewalls
-- ✅ Core router is connected to the distribution switches
+- ✅ Hospital core firewalls  is connected to the distribution switches
 - ✅ Distribution switches are interconnected
 - ✅ Access switches has dual connections to the distribution layers